 Of course the word ‘absolutely’ is up for debate and ‘who do not live with them’ is not exactly clear either given the comings and goings of adulty ‘kids’.
 It’s difficult to stay two metres away in a shop too, especially when the brave shop staff decide to check your receipt.
 But we get the gist.
 The full government guidance on social distancing is here.

 All our sympathy and concern must be directed at those who are elderly, frail, have underlying health conditions and mobility problems.
-And there are the self-employed, from musicians, actors to carpenters and yoga instructors, who’ve seen their incomes disappear overnight and little mechanism in place to compensate them.
+And then there are the self-employed, from musicians, actors to carpenters and yoga instructors, who’ve seen their incomes disappear overnight and little mechanism in place to compensate them at least in the short term.
 Many have pointed to the plight of the homeless, those living in abusive relationships, in poor quality housing among others.
 These are tough times.

 Garden and street birdwatching